-Input from the participating agencies and the general public were instrumental in the development and refinement of project alternatives.
-After consideration of the agency and public comments received during the comment period for the initial EA, the modified version of Candidate Build Alternative 3 was selected as the Preferred Alternative.
-The Preferred Alternative minimizes encroachments outside of the existing right-of-way while still meeting the project's purpose and need.
+Input from the participating agencies and the general public were instrumental in the development and refinement of project alternatives and selection of the Preferred Alternative.
+After consideration of the agency and public comments received during the comment period for the initial EA, the modified version of Build Alternative 3 was selected as the Preferred Alternative.
+Based on comments received during the public comment period on the Revised Draft EA (see Appendix R), the Preferred Alternative provides the option of including a shared use path for both bicyclists and pedestrians between Linnean Avenue and 27th Street in lieu of the sidewalk and reducing the width of the rain garden (i.e., remaining within the same footprint and within the DDOT right-of-way).
+The Preferred Alternative, as described in this Final EA, minimizes encroachments outside of the existing DDOT right-of-way while still meeting the project's purpose and need.